-Born to Pink Amos Jr. and Pauline Amos in Hampton, VA, Dr. Amos declined a scholarship to Nyack College and enlisted with the Navy in 1973, initially serving in Vietnam on the USS Sanctuary (AH-17.)
+Born to Pink Amos Jr. and Pauline Amos in Hampton, VA.
+She has a son, John David Taylor, and five grandchildren.
+Dr. Amos declined a scholarship to Nyack College and enlisted with the Navy in 1973, initially serving in Vietnam on the USS Sanctuary (AH-17.)
 She was assigned to the commander-in-chief of the Pacific Fleet in Hawaii, and later to the Fleet Training Center for the precommissioning of ships and at the Fire Fighting School in Norfolk, VA.
 Selected from the top 10 percent of the fleet, Dr. Amos was positioned as a company commander and charged with responsibility of nine companies.
 Her excellence was recognized with a Commanding Officers Award for Excellence in Orlando, FL.
 While stationed at the Naval Air Stations in Rota, Spain, Wiesbaden, Germany, and Key West, FL, she provided administrative support in various positions.
 Following those roles, she underwent rigorous specialized training in Norfolk to become a counseling and assistance director aboard the USS Emory S. Land (AS-39), and unfortunately became paralyzed.
 Despite her affliction, she continued to excel in her career with the years she had left in the military.

 An expert in the field of psychology, Dr. Amos is the co-author of "Conduct Disorder: DSM-IV-TR in Action" and "Childhood Disorder, The Disruptive Behavior Disorders."
 She is the recipient of a Lifetime Paralyzed Veterans of America Award, and is a member of the National Association of Social Workers, the American Psychological Association, the National Association of Alcoholism and Drug Abuse Counselors, the Disabled America Veterans of Florida, the American Legion, and Psi Chi.